pseewald/vim-anyfold/README.md

 It has the following shortcomings:
 * Can **not** correctly fold mismatched indentation and thus should only be used together with disciplined programming style (or in combination with Vim's `equalprg` autoindent feature).
-* Depending on the indent style, folds may not be optimal for languages that are based on braces (e.g. C++, Java, PHP, see examples below).
+* Depending on the indent style, folds may not be optimal for languages that are based on braces (see Java example below).
 * Indent based text objects not implemented - for that I recommend [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object).